joe307bad/act/docs/Roadmap.md

     isBeforeLaunchDate = installationDate < launchDate
     - try to sync -> isBeforeLaunchDate === true -> use couchdb1
     - try to sync -> isBeforeLaunchDate === false -> force user to reinstall, use couchdb2
+- [ ] **[MOBILE]** - Way of seeding Achievements newly added to JSON file (e.g. renaming categories, moving achievements to new categories, etc.)
 - [ ] **[MOBILE]** - Allow for achievement photos to show in the SingleCheckin component of the Achievements screen
 - [ ] **[MOBILE]** - View Achievement detail from User Checkins screen
 - [ ] **[MOBILE]** - View Achievement detail Achievements by User on Leaderboard Screen
 - [ ] **[MOBILE]** - Side menu shows last synced timestamp and loading icon when syncing (should not be able to run concurrent sync commands)
-- [ ] **[MOBILE]** - Way of seeding Achievements newly added to JSON file (e.g. renaming categories, moving achievements to new categories, etc.)
 - [ ] **[MOBILE]** - Show users asociated with checkins in UserCheckins.
-So when there are group checkins, a user can see what other users were grouped into that checkin when they're viewing their checkins on UserCheckins.
+So when there are multi-user checkins, a user can see what other users were grouped into that checkin when they're viewing their checkins on UserCheckins.
 - ✅ **[MOBILE]** - iOS deployment
 - ✅ **[MOBILE]** - Only for admins (I think), does the CheckinBuilder not reset the selected users to the default users -> even though there is one user appearing as selced, internally the checkin has 0 users associated.
 - ✅ **[MOBILE]** - Sort achievements by point value across the app